lethexa/lethexa-nbodycalc/README.md

 -----------------

 Multibody-gravity simulation using Runge-Kutta-Integration method.
-There is an example in a website using canvas to show plante movements.
+There is an example in a website using canvas to show planet movements.

 Installation
 ------------